For those who want to learn vowel harmony by listening, you can listen to this podcast:

-On this page, we are going to investigate vowel harmony in Turkish.
+On this page, we are going to investigate vowel harmony and vowel harmony phonology in Turkish.
 First, let’s explain what is vowel harmony?

 It is the syntonization of vowels in the morphemic construction.

 Turkish language follows vowel harmony.
 Vowel harmony is a common feature of agglutinative languages with some exceptions like the Guarani Language.
 This phenomenon occurs mainly because of the natural tendency towards a muscular economy and creating harmonious sounds while speaking.

 The Turkish language’s system of vowel harmony consists of two different types: major vowel harmony and minor vowel harmony.

 Before continuing, we recommend that you review your knowledge about vowels and vowel types in the‘vowels in turkish language’ page.